VeronikaRuliskova/help/docs/scheduling-campaign.md

 To have an overview over your scheduled campaigns (#16):
 1. Click on SMS in the menu
 2. Click on Scheduled
-3. Now you see all your scheduled campaigns and manage them further
+3. Now you see all your scheduled campaigns

 If you wish to delete a scheduled campaign, click Delete Campaign on the right side of the listed campaign.
 The campaign will not be initiated as planned.